jboss-fuse/quickstarts/standalone/sap-qidoc-destination-standalone/README.md

 In studying this quick start you will learn:

 * How to define a Camel route containing the JBoss Fuse SAP Queued IDoc Destination Camel component using the Spring XML syntax.
-* How to use the JBoss Fuse SAP Queued IDoc Destination Camel component.
+* How to use the JBoss Fuse SAP Queued IDoc Destination Camel component to send IDocs to SAP.
 * How to configure connections used by the component.

 For more information see: